mamubeen29/DRL-AgClusters/README.md

-# clusgm_drl
+# DRL for exploration of Ag Clusters
 ### DRL Framework for Nanocluster Global Minimum Search
-We have developed a pioneering Deep Reinforcement Learning (DRL) framework for exploring the potential energy surfaces of nanoclusters, efficiently identifying ground state and low-energy configurations across various cluster types and sizes.
-This innovation represents the first application of DRL in the ground state search for nanoclusters, demonstrating exceptional adaptability and potential for advancing materials science.
+We have developed a Deep Reinforcement Learning (DRL) framework for exploring nanoclusters, efficiently identifying ground state and low-energy configurations across various cluster types and sizes.